Me2U-Afrika/Me2U/README.md

 He

 3. Dropping Agents - They only concentrate in picking up goods from our available all round agents across the regions and deliver to customers.
-Each delivery attracts a commission depending on the weight and type of goods. the goods have to be signed as received by the customer.
+Each delivery attracts a commission depending on the weight, distance of the retailer to the customer. the goods have to be signed as received by the customer.
 Each delivery earns no less than 800 rwf.
 To become a dropping agent, one has to have a verified government ID, means of transport and License verified by our administrators.